SwedbankPay/developer.swedbankpay.com/payments/credit-card/after-payment.md

 #### Callback

 When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform a callback to inform the payee (merchant) about this update.
-Callback functionality is explaned in more detail [here][technical-reference-callback].
+Callback functionality is explaned in more detail [here][callback].

 ```mermaid
 sequenceDiagram